African All Stars Transfer News & Rumours: Al Ahly in talks with Brighton for Percy Tau

 Leicester City midfielder Rachid Ghezzal is close to completing a permanent move to Turkish Super Lig club Besiktas.

-According to Foot Mercato , the Foxes will get €3 million with bonus as transfer fee while the Algeria international is expected to sign a four-year deal.
+According to Foot Mercato, the Foxes will get €3 million with a bonus as a transfer fee while the Algeria international is expected to sign a four-year deal.

 Ghezzal spent last season on loan at Besiktas and he helped the Black Eagles win the Super Lig title with his contribution of eight goals and 17 assists in 31 appearances.